-A mother from New Jersey roams the hills of Lockerbie Scotland, looking for her son’s remains which were lost in the crash of Pan Am 103.
-She meets the Women of Lockerbie, who are fighting the US Government to obtain the clothing of the victims found in the plane’s wreckage.
-The women, determined to convert an act of hatred into an act of love, want to wash the clothes of the dead and return them to the victim’s families.
-The Women of Lockerbie is loosely inspired by a true story, although the characters and situations in the play are purely fictional.
-Written in the structure of a Greek tragedy, it is a poetic drama about the triumph of love over hate.
+A mother from New Jersey roams the hills of Lockerbie Scotland, looking for her son’s remains, which were lost in the crash of Pan Am 103.
+She meets the women of Lockerbie, who are fighting the US Government to obtain the clothing of the victims found in the plane’s wreckage.
+Determined to convert an act of hatred into an act of love, the women want to wash the clothes of the dead and return them to the victim’s families.
+A poetic drama about the triumph of love over hate.

-Winner, Silver Medal, Onassis International Playwriting Competition; and, the Kennedy Center Fund for New American Plays Award
+Awards: Silver Medal, Onassis International Playwriting Competition’ Kennedy Center Fund for New American Plays award.

 “A stunning display of raw emotion, a powerhouse drama, a masterful and cathartic experience” —Variety

 “A moving, thoughtful exploration of how grief changes over time” —THE NEW YORKER

 “…tense with a scorching sense of drama.” —Sunday London Times

 “…a testament to the power of women’s voices and poetry’s ability to shift the way we perceive the world…” —Tina Packer, Shakespeare & Co.

 “A gorgeous and moving play…” —Lue Douthit, Oregon Shakespeare Festival